apache/echarts-doc/en/option/component/axis-common.md

 #${prefix} inverse(boolean) = false

+Set this to `true` to invert the axis.
-Whether axis is inversed.
-New option from ECharts 3.
+This is a new option available from Echarts 3 and newer.

 {{/if}}